 where $n_\mathrm{R}$ is the density of the ring at 1 AU, $R_{0, \mathrm{R}}$ is the radius of the peak density, and $\sigma_{\mathrm{R}, r}$ and $\sigma_{\mathrm{R}, z}$ are the radial and vertical dispersions, respectively.

 \cite{DERMOTT1994} showed through dynamical simulations of the circumsolar ring that we should expect enhancements in the dust concentration of the ring in the regions trailing and leading Earth.
-The DIRBE team was able to fit such a density feature, $n_\mathrm{F}$, to the region trailing the Earth,
+The DIRBE team was able to fit such a density feature, $n_\mathrm{F}$, to the region trailing Earth,

-where $\theta_\mathrm{F}$ is the ecliptic longitude of the Earth seen from the feature-centric frame.
-The Earth-trailing feature is the only component in the model not symmetrical in its mid-plane, which will require that we know the Heliocentric longitude of the Earth at all observation times to determine the position of the Earth-trailing feature.
-Note that there is a factor $1/2$ difference in the first term in the exponential of Eq. \eqref{eq: ring}, and the first and last term in the exponential of Eq. \eqref{eq: feature} and Eq.~(9) in K98, which is again due to a difference between the text and the code implementation.

-The density distributions of the circumsolar ring and the Earth-trailing feature are illustrated in the middle and bottom panels of Fig. \ref{fig: denscloudringfeature}, where we show two cross-sections of the tabulated densities in the $xz$- and $xy$-planes, respectively.
+where $\theta_\mathrm{F}$ is the ecliptic longitude of Earth seen from the feature-centric frame.
+The Earth-trailing feature is the only component in the model not symmetrical in its mid-plane, which will require us knowing the heliocentric longitude of Earth at all observation times to determine the position of the Earth-trailing feature.
+We note that there is a factor $1/2$ difference in the first term in the exponential of Eq. \eqref{eq: ring}, and the first and last term in the exponential of Eq. \eqref{eq: feature} and Eq.~(9) in K98, which is again due to a difference between the text and the code implementation.
+The density distributions of the circumsolar ring and the Earth-trailing feature are illustrated in the middle and bottom panels of Fig. \ref{fig: denscloudringfeature}, where we show two cross sections of the tabulated densities in the $xz$ and $xy$ planes, respectively.